Alleyfoo/Alleyfoo/README.md

-# Hi, I’m Perttu – Data & Automation Enthusiast
+# Hi, I’m Perttu – Data Analyst and automation builder | Python, ERP-integration and data visualization

 Mäntsälä, Finland | Open to remote / hybrid roles in data, ERP, logistics or a project where you need somebody to explore the possibilities
-🔗 [LinkedIn](https://www.linkedin.com/in/perttu-leinonen-487325b7) perttu.leinonen@hotmail.com
+🔗 [LinkedIn](https://www.linkedin.com/in/perttu-leinonen-487325b7) perttu.leinonen [at] hotmail.com

 ## Featured Projects
 | Project | 📓 Notebook | What it shows |